drhsqlite/pikchr/doc/teardown01.md

 harder to read.
 Shortening the arrows is an aesthetic improvement.

-Even though they appear first in the script, lines like these are typically added at the end, in order to clean up a diagram after the basic structure is established.
+Even though they appear first in the script, lines like these are typically added at the end of writing, in order to clean up a diagram after the basic structure is established.
 Do not feel like you need to start out by setting a bunch of variables.
 Write the object definitions first, and then perhaps go back and tweak the appearance